Microsoft has added a management control software, Windows Management Instrumentation Provider Service, or WmiPrvSE. Recognize that name?

-High network usage or high CPU usage could very well be one of the typical symptoms of a malware infection.
+High network or CPU usage could very well be one of the typical symptoms of a malware infection.

 So I suggest you check on it.
-Install some good malware detection and clean-up tools, like CCleaner for instance, or Malwarebytes.
+Install some good malware detection and clean-up tools, like CCleaner or Malwarebytes.

 Install and run the program.
 It will automatically scan and remove malicious files if found.
-After that, install a cleaning software, like CCleaner.
+After that, install cleaning software like CCleaner.

-Once selected, click on the Run Cleaner button and wait for the whole thing to complete its task.
+Once selected, click the Run Cleaner button and wait for the whole thing to complete its task for WMI Provider Host High CPU Usage.

 Then select scan for issues.
 Once it comes up with some report on the system scan, instruct it to fix those things by the fix selected issues option.

-CCleaner might ask if you want to save the changes made to the registry as a backup file, select yes.
-Smart kids always keep a backup of important things!
+CCleaner might ask if you want to save the changes made to the registry as a backup file; select yes.
+Intelligent kids always keep a backup of important things!

-If this method did not work for you either, there are a few more tricks left up in my sleeve.
-Keep scrolling and try them out too.
+If this method did not work for you either, a few more tricks are left up my sleeve.
+Keep scrolling and try them out, too.

 Troubleshoot System Maintenance

-To start your system maintenance troubleshooting wizard, head over to control panel from the WIN+X menu.
-There, click on the top left search bar and type something like troubleshoot.
+Head to the control panel from the WIN+X menu to start your system maintenance troubleshooting wizard.
+There, click on the top-left search bar and type something like troubleshoot.

-Double click on it and run it.
-Complete the troubleshooter in the usual way by pressing next button once or twice.
-Let it finish and once it’s done, reboot your system.
+Double-click on it and run it.
+Complete the troubleshooting as usual by pressing the next button once or twice.
+Let it finish, and once it’s done, reboot your system.
 See if it did the trick.

-If not, move on to the last method that I am aware of, in fixing this WMI provider host high cpu usage.
+If not, move on to the last method I am aware of in fixing this WMI Provider Host’s High CPU Usage.